MaterializeInc/materialize/doc/user/sql/identifiers.md

     parent: 'sql'
 ---

-In Materialize, identifiers are used to refer to elements of your SQL nodes like sources, views, and indexes.
+In Materialize, identifiers are used to refer to SQL elements like sources, views, and indexes.

 ## Naming restrictions

+Identifiers must:

-Identifiers must begin with an ASCII letter (i.e. `[a-zA-Z]` in terms of regex) and only contain ASCII characters.
+- Begin with an ASCII letter (i.e. `[a-zA-Z]` in terms of regex)
+- Only contain ASCII characters

-However, you can circumvent any naming restriction by placing the string in double-quotes, e.g. `"123_source"`, `"fun_source_😀"`.
-When using double-quoted identifiers, the quotation marks are part of the identifer and must be used whenever referring to the element.
+You can circumvent any of the above rules by double-quoting the the identifier, e.g. `"123_source"` or `"fun_source_😀"`.
+When using double-quoted identifiers, the quotation marks are part of the identifier and must be used whenever referring to the element.

 ## Keyword collision

 Materialize is very permissive with letting users typical SQL keywords as identifiers (e.g. `name`, `user`).
-If Materialize cannot use a keyword as an identifer in a particular location, it throws a syntax error.
+If Materialize cannot use a keyword as an identifier in a particular location, it throws a syntax error.